misalstack/cream-and-crumb-bakery/README.md

 - **Gallery** (`/gallery`) — filterable grid with a keyboard-navigable lightbox.
 - **Contact** (`/contact`) — address, hours, delivery zones, map, contact form and FAQs.

-**Admin** (`/admin`)

-Dashboard (orders due today, open orders, month revenue, things needing a reply), orders list with filters, order detail with a status dropdown, product create/edit with sizes and stock toggles, plus custom-cake and message inboxes.

-Order statuses run `Pending → Confirmed → In the oven → Ready → Out for delivery → Completed`, with `Cancelled` available at any point.

 ---

 ## How it's built